Location

 Middletown Township, Pennsylvania

 Provide one-to-one non-instructional support to students with disabilities to assist with daily living activities and behavioral goals.
-Maintain a safe classroom environment and document incidents using Care Logic.
+Collaborate with teachers to maintain a safe environment and document incidents using Care Logic.

 Requires a high school diploma and must be at least 21 years of age.
-Experience working with individuals who are developmentally or emotionally disabled and the ability to lift 50 lbs is required.
+Experience working with individuals who have developmental or emotional disabilities and the ability to lift 50 lbs is required.

 We want you to join our team!
 We need deeply compassionate, committed and highly talented staff.
 The Woods organization is guided by their mission to support children and adults with disabilities or challenges to achieve their highest potential and independence through innovative and individualized approaches that promote learning and personal fulfillment.